Anders-E/Junction-2017_Fortum-Home/README.md

 ## Fortum Home

-Enter Status Homes.
+Enter Home Statuses.
 Based on the already existing Fortum app, it gives the customer an entry level smart home feature without any expense from the customer, be it time or money.

 The main feature of the Fortum Home app is...